The sky is the limit for Marnane

 “It was too slow,” he said.
 “I didn’t want to spend four years sitting at a desk doing homework.”

-One day, while flying drones and skipping class with a group of friends, he had a eureka moment.
+While flying drones and skipping class with a group of friends one day, he had a eureka moment.

 “I’m looking at it and thinking, ‘There’s something here,’” he said. “’This is what every other great person has done.
 They’ve found something they’re passionate about that makes them happy, they’ve sought after it, and they haven’t let anything get in their way, and they’ve got it done.’”